-Before abandoned billboards showing sun-faded adverts from your childhood, there were painted signs on walls that barely stood the test of time.
+Before abandoned billboards showing sun-faded adverts from your childhood, there were painted signs and logos on walls that barely stood the test of time.
 In a new book called Ghost Signs: A London Story, Sam Roberts and Roy Reed look at London’s “ghost signs” and their history.

 ‘[The signs] are voices from the past, they are public pieces of history written for a past audience, we can only see them by the quirk of their survival,’ says Roberts.
 These typographic landmarks have survived against significant odds and have a precarious existence in an ever-changing urbanscape.
 ‘Very few are listed, and many may be lost in the future,’ Roberts adds.